-Only a handful of organisations responded to Ms Jenkins’ plea, including law firm Clayton Utz, the Commonwealth Bank of Australia, KPMG, Rio Tinto and Telstra.
+Only a handful of companies responded however.
+For example, law firm Clayton Utz, the Commonwealth Bank of Australia, KPMG, Rio Tinto and Telstra.

-Without warning, NT Minister for Public Employment Gerald McCarthy, suddenly announced that it would allow current and former employees to give evidence to the inquiry.
+Without warning, NT Minister for Public Employment, Gerald McCarthy, suddenly announced that all current and former employees will be permitted to give evidence to the inquiry.

-“Minister for Public Employment Gerry McCarthy has confirmed the NT Government will issue a limited waiver of confidentiality obligations in NDAs to current and former Territory public servants can make submissions to the national inquiry into sexual harassment in Australian workplaces,” his spokesperson told the ABC late yesterday.
+“Minister for Public Employment Gerry McCarthy has confirmed the NT Government will issue a limited waiver of confidentiality obligations in NDAs to current and also former Territory public servants can make submissions to the national inquiry into sexual harassment in Australian workplaces.”

 NT decision welcomed

-Industrial advocate Miles Heffernan, from Sexual Harassment Claims, welcomed the last minute decision by the Northern Territory government.
+Industrial advocate Miles Heffernan welcomed the last minute decision of the Northern Territory government.

 “The best way to address workplace sexual harassment is to firstly understand the nature and extent of the problem.
 And we can’t do that unless workers who have experienced this sort of conduct can share their stories,” he said.